Last updated: August 2023. Review date: August 2024

 8. Consideration of Claims

-8.1 Claims for extension to the scheduled submission deadline will be reviewed and approved or rejected by the nominated member of staff within the Faculty/Programme.
+8.1 Claims for extension to the scheduled submission deadline will be reviewed and approved or rejected by the nominated member of staff within the School.

-8.2 University Level Extenuating Circumstances claims are submitted to Registry Services and will be presented to the University Extenuating Circumstances Sub-Board for consideration.
+8.2 University Level Extenuating Circumstances claims are submitted to Exams and will be presented to the University Extenuating Circumstances Sub-Board for consideration.

 8.3 The Extenuating Circumstances Sub-Board is delegated authority by the University Examination Board.
 Membership of the Extenuating Circumstances Sub-Board to the University Examination Board(s).
 The University Extenuating Circumstances Sub Board will comprise:

-iv) an appropriate/ senior member of Academic Registry.
+- an appropriate/ senior member of Academic Registry, or nominee

-iii) a clerk to record the outcomes and recommendations of the Panel
+- a clerk to record the outcomes and recommendations of the Panel.

 8.4 Terms of reference of the Extenuating Circumstances Sub Board are:

-i) to establish that the evidence is valid, i.e. authentic and appropriate and that it relates to the assessment in question and that it has been submitted by the required date;
+- to establish that the evidence is valid, i.e. authentic and appropriate and that it relates to the assessment in question and that it has been submitted by the required date

-ii) to review Extenuating Circumstances claims and evidence and make recommendations to the University Examination Board whether or not individual claims should be accepted;
+- to review Extenuating Circumstances claims and evidence and make recommendations to the University Examination Board whether or not individual claims should be accepted

 8.5 Submissions must be made with supporting evidence; where evidence is awaited, the University Extenuating Circumstances may defer decisions, and authorise the Chair to act on their behalf without calling a further panel.

-9.1 A Request for Extension to Submission Deadline may be approved or rejected and the outcome will be communicated to the student by email no more than 5 working days of receipt by the Faculty/Programme Administration.
+9.1 A request for extension to submission deadline may be approved or rejected and the outcome will be communicated to the student by email to the student email address no more than 5 working days of receipt by the Faculty/ School Administration.

-9.2 A University level Extenuating Circumstances claim may be approved or rejected and the outcome will be communicated to the student by email within 15 working days of Sub Board meeting.
+9.2 A University level Extenuating Circumstances claim may be approved or rejected and the outcome will be communicated to the student by email to the student email address within 15 working days of Sub Board meeting.

 9.3 If a claim for extenuating circumstances is granted on the basis of serious ill-health, it is likely that the University will require a medical note advising fitness to return to studies to be authorised, before the student can continue.